scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 {% comment %}
 TODO: Is “Scala 3 Benefits” a better title?
+NOTE: Could mention “grammar” as a way of showing that Scala isn’t a large language; see this slide: https://www.slideshare.net/Odersky/preparing-for-scala-3#13
 {% endcomment %}

 There are many benefits to using Scala, and Scala 3 in particular.
 It might be hard to list every benefit of Scala, but a Top Ten list looks like this:

 1. Scala embraces a fusion of functional programming (FP) and object-oriented programming (OOP)
-2. Scala is statically typed, but it often feels like a dynamically typed language
+2. Scala is statically typed, but often feels like a dynamically typed language
 3. Scala’s syntax is concise, but still readable; it’s often referred to as *expressive*
 4. *Implicits* in Scala 2 were a defining feature, and they have been improved and simplified in Scala 3
 5. Scala integrates seamlessly with Java, so you can create projects with mixed Scala and Java code, and Scala code easily uses the thousands of existing Java libraries
-6. Scala can be used on the server, and also in the browser with Scala.js
+6. Scala can be used on the server, and also in the browser with [Scala.js](https://www.scala-js.org)
 7. The Scala standard library has dozens of pre-built, functional methods to save you time, and greatly reduce the need to write custom `for` loops and algorithms
 8. “Best practices” are built into Scala, which favors immutability, anonymous functions, higher-order functions, pattern matching, classes that cannot be extended by default, and more
 9. The Scala ecosystem offers the most modern FP libraries in the world